Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Charity & Public WorkEducationLandmarksNotable Events.
 A significant historical year for this entry is 1787.

 Location.
 39° 19.642′ N, 82° 5.99′ W. Marker is in Athens, Ohio, in Athens County.
-Marker can be reached from the intersection of Union Street and College Street, on the right when traveling east.
+It can be reached from the intersection of Union Street and College Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Athens OH 45701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Elms (within shouting distance of this marker); Memorial Auditorium (within shouting distance of this marker); Athens County Civil War Soldiers and Sailors Memorial
+At least 8 other markers are within walking distance of this marker: The Elms (within shouting distance of this marker); Memorial Auditorium (within shouting distance of this marker); Athens County Civil War Soldiers and Sailors Memorial

 Paid Advertisement